leo-cabibihan/isproj2/README.md

 # Id Pages

 ## app/[id]/details/page.tsx
-The homepage of given charity serves as the organization's digital gateway, offering vital information and engagement opportunities.
-It typically includes donation statistics to showcase transparency, options for both cash and in-kind donations, listings of upcoming events and activities for supporters to participate in, and an overview of the charity's mission and values.
+The homepage of given charity.
+It typically includes donation statistics to showcase transparency, options for both cash and in-kind donations, listings of upcoming events and activities for supporters to participate in, and an overview of the charity.

-This centralized webpage informs visitors about the charity's work, fosters trust through transparency, and facilitates various ways to contribute, ensuring that individuals can easily understand, support, and stay involved with the charity's cause.

 ### Get
-- List of Charities
+- List of charity
-- List of Posts
+- List of campaign post
+- Associated with charity table
+- Associated with campaign post table
 - Charity by id joined by events of charity, joined with charity events, joined with charity posts

 ### Post